-Note: By default, the Streaming Install option is disabled, which means that this setting is not available.
+Note: By default, the Streaming Install option is disabled, which means that this setting isn’t available.
 To make this property editable, enable the Streaming Install option first.

-Every Universal Windows App needs a certificate which identifies a developer.
+Every UWP App needs a certificate which identifies a developer.

-You can click the Select button to choose your certificate file (
+Click Select to choose your certificate file (

 .pfx) from your local computer.
-The name of the file you selected appears on the Select button.
+The name of the file you selected appears on Select.

 If you don’t have a certificate file already, you can generate a file in Unity:

-Click the Create button.
-The Create Test Certificate for Windows Store dialog window appears.
+Click Create.
+The Create Test Certificate for Microsoft Store dialog window appears.

 Enter the name of the package publisher in the Publisher text box.